tamunoWoks/URL_Extractor/README.md

 ### License
 This script is provided for educational and personal use.
 Always respect website terms of service and robots.txt files.

+### Contributions
+Feel free to modify and adapt this script for your needs.
+Some potential enhancements:
+1. Add command-line arguments support
+2. Implement link filtering by pattern or domain
+3. Add delay between opening tabs
+4. Support for authenticated sessions
+5. Export to different formats (CSV, JSON)